initialcapacity/jump-start/README.md

 ## Working directory

-We will be using `~/workspace` for all the exercises.
+We will use the `~/workspace` directory for all the exercises.
 Create that directory now.

 ```shell